 Janet’s drive for continuous improvement and her ability to manage changes make her a valuable member of the Feeding Hong Kong team and allow her to fit perfectly with the organisation’s ongoing investment in process and system development.
 Her willingness to learn new skills, strong grasp of technology, and experience in staff training makes her a true asset to a growing organisation.

 In her spare time, Janet likes to meet with her friends and have a good chat with them about the environment, food waste and everything else.
 Having learnt to appreciate the joys of coffee whilst living in Australia, she now gets great pleasure from making a good cup of coffee at home.

 Office & Human Resource Manager

 Mandy joined Feeding Hong Kong in 2014 as Office Administrator and quickly proved to be a valuable asset to the team.
 As a result of her consistent hard work, creative ideas and commitment to our mission, within a year Mandy was promoted to Office Manager.
 As her role in the organisation grew, so did Mandy’s desire and need to further develop her skills, knowledge and experience.
 To meet these new demands, Mandy completed a Professional Certificate in Human Resources Management which in turn led directly to a well-earned promotion to Office and Human Resources Manager in 2019.
-Mandy now manages the office and office systems and delivers Human Resources support services including develop and implement Human Resources strategies and initiatives aligned with the overall business strategy, also manage the recruitment and selection process.
+Mandy now manages the office and office systems, delivers Human Resources support services including developing and implementing Human Resources strategies and initiatives aligned with the overall business strategy, as well as managing the recruitment and selection process.

 Mandy has always been very interested in movies, drawing, nature, and travelling.
 She also loves taking photos and making videos, capturing every special moment and creating beautiful memories.